xplshn/dbin/README.md

     info              Show information about a specific binary OR display installed binaries search            Search for a binary by supplying one or more search terms
   Variables:
-    DBIN_CACHEDIR      If present, it must contain a valid directory path DBIN_INSTALL_DIR   If present, it must contain a valid directory path DBIN_NOTRUNCATION  If present, and set to ONE (1), string truncation will be disabled DBIN_REOWN         If present, and set to ONE (1), it makes dbin update programs that may not have been installed by dbin DBIN_NOCONFIG      If present, and set to ONE (1), it makes dbin use its builtin config, it won't create or read an existing one
+    DBIN_INSTALL_DIR   If present, it must contain a valid directory path DBIN_CACHE_DIR     If present, it must contain a valid directory path DBIN_NOTRUNCATION  If present, and set to ONE (1), string truncation will be disabled DBIN_REOWN         If present, and set to ONE (1), it makes dbin update programs that may not have been installed by dbin DBIN_NOCONFIG      If present, and set to ONE (1), it makes dbin use its builtin config, it won't create or read an existing one
-    DBIN_REPO_URLS     If present, it must contain one or more repository's index file urls separated by ;
+    DBIN_REPO_URLs     If present, it must contain one or more repository's index file urls separated by ;

 ```